freenet/freenet-core/docs/src/tutorial.md

 contracts.

 <!--
-TODO: Publishing to the real functioning Locutus network is not yet supported.
+TODO: Publishing to the real functioning Freenet network is not yet supported.
 -->

 Currently, wep applications follow a standarized build procedure in case you use